 Advocate for Yourself

 Only 40% of post secondary students with disabilities have informed their schools of their disabilities.

 While the laws and programs are in place, the learning experience for you as the student is quite different in college than it was in elementary or high school.
-In the past you may have had an Individualized Education Program, or IEP.
+In the past, you may have had an Individualized Education Program or IEP.
 IEPs are required by the Individuals with Disabilities Education Act of 1990 (IDEA).
 Alternately, a documented service plan may have been in place outlining appropriate accommodations.
-Your parent(s) or legal guardian and school personnel would have been responsible for insuring your program was being followed.
+Your parent(s) or legal guardian and school personnel would have been responsible for ensuring your program was being followed.

 You must become your own advocate to receive the benefits of support programs for which you are eligible.

 Here are a few examples of questions you could ask to help you find the support you need: